-The question often arises as to the differences between the mainstream medicine approach to health issues and the alternative health approaches that are becoming more popular today.
+The question often arises as to the differences between the mainstream medicine approach to health issues and the alternative health or holistic approaches that are becoming more popular today.

 Below is an example of a physician who understands very well the value of an integrative practice:

 Dr. Wolfson is an integrative cardiologist that has the following on his website which I love:

 When I opened my office in Paradise Valley, Arizona, my heart was filled with extraordinary emotions.
 The list is long but includes excitement, passion, anxiety, and even a little worry.
 But I knew I had the power to change lives and the ability to enact change in those who I encountered.
 It’s been three years since Wolfson Integrative Cardiology saw its first patient.
 Thank you to the 1000’s I have met with along the way.
 I trust you have found the experience worth it.

 Right next door to my office is a conventional medical practice.
 It opened around the same time as mine.
 The doctor who runs it seems like a great guy, and probably is.
 But the patients that go in and out his doors do not look healthy, in fact, quite the opposite.
 They don’t look healthy because they are not healthy.
 The office is a revolving door of drug reps bringing payola food and patients with prescriptions for pain pills and antibiotics.

 Amazing health is so close to these people

 All they have to do is choose my door versus the other door.
 Behind my door is an organic lifestyle with advice about organic, Paleo nutrition.
 My patients learn about environmental chemicals and pollutants and why/how to avoid them.
 Behind my door is evidence-based supplements that are changing people’s lives and a doctor who orders the most in-depth testing on the planet.